 Virtual Backgrounds in zoom

 Virtual backgrounds only work well if you have at least an i7 processor or faster computer, or they may make you look rather silly.
-This video is made by zoom, keep that in mind, please.
+This video below is made by zoom.
 Check the technical requirements on the zoom page.
-While it might be fun to play with it, make sure this is the image you want to present to others (especially if you use and older computer and Scotty beams you in and out a lot)
+While it might be fun to play with it, make sure this is the image of you, you want to present to others (especially if you use and older computer and Scotty beams you in and out a lot)

 There are hundreds of zoom videos out there.
 If you find one that explains it better or fills a gap we did not address please let us know, so we can add it to the collection.

 Turning your device off and back on again is a GOOD idea!